 Action Mechanisms Description Delete error transaction DBMS_APPLY_ADM.DELETE_ERROR DBMS_APPLY_ADM.DELETE_ALL_ERRO RS Oracle Enterprise Manager Cloud Control The metadata about the eager error transaction is deleted.
 When the inbound server is restarted, it attempts to execute the transaction as an eager transaction.
 If the inbound server does not encounter an error during execution, then the transaction is applied successfully.
-It the inbound server encounters an error during execution, then the eager error transaction is recorded.
+If the inbound server encounters an error during execution, then the eager error transaction is recorded.
 Retain error transaction None.
 (The metadata about the error transaction is retained automatically.)
 The metadata about the eager error transaction is retained.
 When the inbound server is restarted, it attempts to execute the transaction as a normal transaction.
 Specifically, the inbound server spills the transaction to disk and attempts to execute the transaction.
 If the inbound server does not encounter an error during execution, then the transaction is applied successfully.
 If the inbound server encounters an error during execution, then the transaction becomes a normal error transaction.
-In this case, the LCR that raised the error and all of the other LCRs in the transaction are moved to the error queue, you must manage the error transaction as a normal error transaction (not an eager error transaction).
+In this case, the LCR that raised the error and all of the other LCRs in the transaction are moved to the error queue.
+After the normal error transaction is moved to the error queue, you must manage the error transaction (not an eager error transaction).